Do I need a dog walker? 7 Reasons to Hire a responsible dog walker

 This is probably the top reason that people look for support with both dogs and children.

 I understand how those long days in the office can get in the way (I used to be that person).
 This can sometimes mean your dog is on its own for more than 3 or 4 hours at a time.
 Not only is this h boring for the dog as they are not getting any stimulation, but they will also need a comfort break just like we do

-Maybe you need support due to working longer hours, or maybe it is just on odd occasions?
+Maybe you need support due to working longer hours, or perhaps it is just on odd occasions?
 Maybe you have got a puppy?
-It is important to remember that puppies need more frequent toilet breaks than an adult.
+It is important to remember that puppies need more frequent toilet breaks than adults.
 A pet sitter or dog walker can help with those extra puppy needs.

 As a general rule, an adult dog shouldn’t be left for more than 5 hours (puppy’s obviously a lot less).
 Of course, like everything, this does depend on the dog, so please discuss this when you look at hiring a dog walker#